RecieverofMemory/Chromaton/README.md

 https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows#0

 However!
-If you want to install Ubunto alongside windows then you will need to choose the format option in RUFUS of UEFI and Boot.
+If you want to install Ubuntu alongside windows then you will need to choose the format option in RUFUS of UEFI and BIOS.
 You will NOT want to boot it in UEFI if you are keeping your windows installation.
 If you are doing a dual boot windows/ubuntu, follow this guide exactly (works for windows 10 too):

 https://www.lifewire.com/ultimate-windows-7-ubuntu-linux-dual-boot-guide-2200653

+If you are installing Ubuntu as the only operating system on the computer, follow the first guide and the link given at the endo of that guide to installation instructions.

 If your usb drive doesn't seem to be getting the right capacity you will need to modify it's partitions.
 Use EaseUS partition master and delete the partitions off the usb drive and reformat it.
 Then run the above tutorial.